Data Science vs. Software Engineering: Which is Right for You?

 Careers in data science and software engineering can be extremely fruitful.
 Professionals are trained to use data in different ways, but often address similar challenges within the tech industry.
 Both professions require a solid foundation in programming and math and require solid analytical skills.
 Both data scientists and software engineers must also have the business acumen to build and design tech solutions that are appealing and intuitive to users.
 On the other hand, here are some of the key differences in the job expectations for these sub-fields:

 Data scientists use the data collected by software in order to make business decisions.
 They are asked to clean data, conduct rigorous analyses on the data, and develop algorithms or machine learning techniques to extrapolate important information.
-An experienced data scientist earns a median salary of $155,000 per year.
+An experienced data scientist earns a median base salary of $155,000 per year.

 Software engineers typically develop products or services that use data.
 They build operating systems and websites, software, and apps that can be used by consumers and businesses.
-An experienced software engineer earns a median salary of $178,000 per year.
+An experienced software engineer earns a median base salary of $178,000 per year.

 College Majors for a Career in Data Science or Software Engineering